timschieck/food/docs/Twelve Treats/gløgg.md

 5. Add the aquavit to the pan and place over medium-high heat.
 6. Heat until just before mixture reaches a boil.
 7. Add raisins and almonds.
-8. Transfer mixture to a punchbowl, remove the spice bag and ladle into large glass cups with little spoons, scooping up raisins and almonds. _Serves 8._
+8. Transfer mixture to a punchbowl, remove the spice bag and ladle into large glass cups with little spoons, scooping up raisins and almonds. _Serves 8.

-_From Visit Norway_
-#recipe #beverage #twelve-treats